dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/SandBox-Single-Flat.rst

         $sudo service networking restart
         // Now Ping again
         $ping www.google.com
 * This should reconnect your network about 99% of the times.
 If you are really unlucky you must be having some other problems or your Internet connection itself is not functioning... well try to avoid immature decisions.
 Believe me you don't want to mess up your existing setup.

-**If you have Reached till here - Congrats.
-I would suggest a coffee break because now the Virtual Machines installation is nearly over and OpenStack's installation part is going to start**
+**If you have Reached till here, I would suggest a coffee break because now the Virtual Machines installation is nearly over and OpenStack's installation part is going to start**
 -------------

 7. Single Node